 This one-day Navigating Change Workshop will introduce the Michigan Medicine 7-step model for change, provide 3 leading strategies to coach staff through change initiatives, and aid in creating a draft change plan to help kick start your change project.

 Crucial Conversations is a two-day program that teaches skills for creating open dialogue around high-stakes, emotional, or risky topics.

 Now that you know the components of Crucial Conversations®, you’ve identified your style under stress and know how to manage it accordingly.

 For over 10 years the Straight Talk survey has helped millions of people identify their personal communication style for better personal interactions.

 Conferences and Special Events

-Leadership at All Levels (LAL) are 1-2 hour sessions where we invite participants to converse about pertinent topics related to common practices throughout Michigan Medicine.
+Leadership at All Levels (LAL) are 1-2 hour sessions where we invite participants to converse about pertinent topics related to common practices throughout the University of Michigan.